 Crystal River is fed by springs and is home to Crystal River National Wildlife Refuge, where manatees shelter year-round.

-Three Sisters Springs Wildlife Refuge has boardwalks which make for great viewing areas of this marine mammal and the natural springs.
+Three Sisters Springs Wildlife Refuge has boardwalks that make for great viewing areas of this marine mammal and the natural springs.

-The two wildlife refuges are only located a few minutes apart.
+The two wildlife refugees are only located a few minutes apart.

 Not far is also the Crystal River Archaeological State Park which has remains of an early Native American settlement, including ceremonial mounds.